 First let’s understand some of the aspects that create a feeling of safety in a relationship.
 A man’s unconditional acceptance of a woman means that there is no judgment and criticism.
 She can communicate honestly, be herself, and feel emotionally safe.
 There are also physical and financial factors that can appeal to a woman’s sense of safety.
 Sometimes a woman will trade one of these comforts for another in her relationship.
 Sometimes her history with men, or because of experiences growing up, she will develop a belief system that inhibits her from feeling really safe.
 Putting that aside here for now, let’s talk about the relationship dynamic itself.

-A confident man creates the feeling of trust with a woman.
+In healthy relationships, confident man creates the feeling of trust with a woman.

 A woman will feel emotionally safe with a man who is emotionally available, honest, trustworthy and authentic.
 These are emotional character strengths she can respect and admire in a man.
 A man of character and emotional depth is a man who knows who he is and likes himself.
 His love for himself is so strong he does not need to gain the acceptance of others by trying to be something he is not.
 His strength is not physical so much as it is in the clarity of his mind and emotions.
 These are character strengths that a woman not only admires, but feels safe with.
 He is not a weak man that will bend to the whims of other people.
 He doesn’t have buried emotional wounds that vent repressed emotions, or a fragile ego that feels attacked when he is asked questions.
 She can trust him to be who he is.
 I describe this kind of man as being in his emotional integrity.
 It probably sounds as if a woman can feel emotionally safe with this consciously aware man.
 It’s not that simple.

-A woman feels safe if she believes the relationship is going somewhere.
+In healthy relationships, a woman feels safe if she believes the relationship is going somewhere.